ENGINEERING PROFESSIONAL STUDIES - 2023/4

 6. Technology Development including TRLs, Hype curves and Disruptive Technology

-8. Industry 4.0, Additive Manufacturing, and 'Horizontals and verticals'
+8. Industry 4.0 and 5.0, Additive Manufacturing, and 'Horizontals and verticals'

 10. Group presentation skills